-- New vehicles (including newly purchased used vehicles). - > Owners of vehicles purchased or leased in Washington State would be given information about the road usage charge at the time of vehicle purchase. - > The road usage charge purchase would be completed at time of registration.
+- New vehicles (including newly purchased used vehicles). - Owners of vehicles purchased or leased in Washington State would be given information about the road usage charge at the time of vehicle purchase. - The road usage charge purchase would be completed at time of registration.
 Registration would not be possible without purchase of road usage charge mileage permit for Principals opting for this method. - An official "start" odometer reading would be required.
 The starting odometer reading should not be self-reported - an officer should verify this reading.
-Alternatively or in addition to state-employed officers, auto dealers, mechanics, DOL subagents, and others could potentially be authorized to verify start odometer readings. - Vehicles moving into State.

-- Owners of vehicles moving into Washington State would be given information about the road usage charge at the time of vehicle registration.
-Registration would not be possible without purchase of road usage charge mileage permit for Principals opting for this method. - > The official "start" odometer start odometer reading should not be self-reported it should be verified by officer or other DOL-authorized entity.
+Alternatively or in addition to state-employed officers, auto dealers, mechanics, DOL subagents, and others could potentially be authorized to verify start odometer readings. - Vehicles moving into State. - Owners of vehicles moving into Washington State would be given information about the road usage charge at the time of vehicle registration.
+Registration would not be possible without purchase of road usage charge mileage permit for Principals opting for this method. - The official "start" odometer start odometer reading should not be self-reported it should be verified by officer or other DOL-authorized entity.

 - Monitoring of Usage. - > Usage would be monitored through annual self-reports. - A small portion of the vehicle population will be required to have their odometer reading verified by an officer.
-The size of the pool of vehicles subject to review will need to be determined. - Collection of payments. - > In Method B, payment would occur at the time of vehicle registration renewal.
+The size of the pool of vehicles subject to review will need to be determined. - Collection of payments. - In Method B, payment would occur at the time of vehicle registration renewal.
 At that time, unused miles could be credited towards the charge for the next year, and payment for any additional miles driven in the previous year (miles driven in addition to the estimate) would be required.
 All miles are offset for fuel taxes paid based on EPA combined city-highway MPG for the vehicle. - Payment would typically be for a year in advance, but an installment plan could be a shorter period such as three months.
-Principals might have to pay the administrative fee or extra fee to pay for each installment.8 - Decommissioning (car sale, moving out-of-state, or total loss): - It would be the Principal's responsibility to notify the policy and operations agency that the vehicle is decommissioned - Upon cancellation of registration, the road usage charge permit would be canceled with it. - Principals could apply for a refund of unused miles at that time subject to in-person inspection of the odometer to verify actual miles driven.
+Principals might have to pay the administrative fee or extra fee to pay for each installment.12